 If you need to spend five hours on a client task but can’t see where you can find five consecutive hours, then just complete one hour a day for five days.
 I know this may seem obvious, but it’s easy to forget that you can break up a task.

-Also, once you’ve ascertained the deadline is for a task (you must ALWAYS do this!) then you’ll know how long you have to complete it.
+Also, once you’ve ascertained the deadline for a task (you must ALWAYS do this!) then you’ll know how long you have to complete it.

 Tame your clients